RisenCrypto/RisenCrypto.github.io/about.md

 - I use [Mathjax](https://www.mathjax.org/).
 Here are the [instructions](http://sgeos.github.io/github/jekyll/2016/08/21/adding_mathjax_to_a_jekyll_github_pages_blog.html) to integrate it into Github pages.

+- I use [Allejo's Pure Liquid jekyll-toc](https://pure-liquid.allejo.org/) for the Table of Contents.

 - I use [Utterances](https://utteranc.es/) for comments.

 - Social Media share templates are based on [this](https://sourabhbajaj.com/blog/2017/10/29/adding-social-media-share-icons-to-jekyll/).